hermitquant/bank-fraud-synthetic/README.md

-# Bank Fraud Synthetic
+# Bank Fraud Synthetic Dataset for Train-Test Split Experimentation Project

+This project contains the code to explore train-test splits with different ratios and the subsequent impact on a model's accuracy with imbalanced and balanced datasets.

-Synthetic dataset generator for a simple bank transactions fraud detection problem.
+A synthetic dataset generator is created for a simple bank transactions fraud detection problem.
 It produces two CSVs with 1,000 rows each by default:

 - data/processed/bank_transactions_balanced.csv (50% fraud)
 - data/processed/bank_transactions_imbalanced.csv (5% fraud by default)